The number of varieties in a family which contain a rational point: Counting functions associated to Brauer group elements

 We now calculate the leading constant in Theorem \ref{thm:Brauer}.
 Peyre \cite{Pey95} has formulated a conjectural expression for the leading constant in the classical case of Manin's conjecture where $\br=0$.
 This expression was confirmed for anisotropic tori \cite[Cor.~3.4.7]{BT95} and takes the shape

 Here $\alpha(X)$ is a certain rational number defined in terms of the cone of effective divisors of $X$.
 For anisotropic tori we have $\alpha(X)=1/|\Pic T|$ by \cite[Ex.~2.4.9]{BT95}.
-Also $\beta(X)=|\Br X / \Br F|$ and $\tau(X)$ is the Tamagawa number of $X$, defined as the volume of $\overline{X(F)}$ inside $X(\Adele_F)$ with respect to a certain Tamagawa measure.
+Also $\beta(X)=|\Br X / \Br F|$ and $\tau(X)$ is the Tamagawa number of $X$, defined as the volume of $\overline{X(F)}$ inside $X(\Adele_F)$ with respect to a certain Tamagawa measure (the factor $\beta(X)$ first appeared in \cite{BT95}).
 In what follows the reader should keep the expression (\ref{eqn:classical_constant}) in mind, as the expression which we will derive shall bear a striking resemblance to it.